sikevux/FTPCircle/README.md

 ###Main
 Main class, connecting FTPConnector and Database,
-	takes care of UI input
+	takes care of UI input.
+	To clearify: UI CALLS THIS CLASS WHICH WRAPPS THE WHOLE PROGRAM AND HELPS OTHER CLASSES TO INTERFACE WITH EACH OTHER (yay, caps.)

 ###ServerList
 Interface to serverlist.csv